Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_snowflake_transformer/snowflake_transformer.md

 Every Transformer for Snowflake pipeline must have an origin and a destination.
 For this pipeline, select the Snowflake Table Origin from either the drop down menu at the top of the canvas or from the full menu of processors on the right.

+Click on the Table origin, under the General tab, and name it 'Employees', and on the Table tab, enter the table name **EMPLOYEES**.
+This will be the Dimension table that tracks the employee data.

+Add a second Snowflake Table origin to the canvas.
+This origin will be for a feed of updated Employee data.
+Under the General tab, name the origin 'Updates' and on the Table tab, enter **UPDATE_FEED**.

-At this point, run the first section of SQL in the SQL Script file to create and populate the EMPLOYEES and UPDATE_FEED tables in a Snowflake Worksheet.
+At this point, run the first section of SQL in the SQL Script file to create and populate the **EMPLOYEES** and **UPDATE_FEED** tables in a Snowflake Worksheet.
 You will need to substitute the names of your database and schema into the script if you already have your own that you want to use.

-Click on the Table origin, and you have the option to rename it and add a description, then on the Table tab, enter the table name **EMPLOYEES** for the Table setting.
-This will be the Dimension table that tracks the employee data.

-Add a second Snowflake Table Origin to the canvas, this will be for a feed of updated Employee data.
-Name the Origin “Updates” and on the Table tab, enter **UPDATE_FEED**

 <!-- ------------------------ -->
 ## Add Slowly Changing Dimension